FabianFelixKraus/sv-finanzen-app/README.md

 The Application is deployed on Microsoft Azure.
 The deployment is done automatically when pushing to the main branch utilizing GitHub Actions.

 ## 🙌Contributing
 Feel free to contribute to this project.
-Just fork the repository and create a pull request.
+Just clone or fork the repository and create a pull request.

 ## 📝License